c-asamoto/OD-vs-CC-data/README.md

 We were also interested to see how fixing cells in 1% formaldehyde would impact the counts.
 Fixed cells were stored for six months.
 Fixed cell counts were only done for the chemostat experiments.

-There are summary figs in the presentations folder and a knitted file of the analysis.
+There are summary figs in the presentations folder and a knitted file of the analysis in the docs folder.